Mmehdi06/portfolio_mehdi/README.md

 ## Deployment

 The project is deployed on [Fly.io](https://fly.io/).
 Fly.io is a powerful platform for application hosting that provides a global deployment pipeline with an intuitive user interface.

+### Steps for Deployment

+Your Portfolio's deployment is automated using continuous integration.
+Here's an overview of how it's set up:

+1. **GitHub**: The main codebase is hosted in a GitHub repository.

+2. **GitHub Actions (CI/CD)**: GitHub Actions has been set to automate the testing and deployment process.
+Upon each new push to the main branch, it will invoke the necessary steps for building the Astro application and then deploying it to Fly.io.

+See `.github/workflows/fly.yml` for more information on the CI/CD setup.

+3. **Fly.io**: After successful build, the built assets are deployed to Fly.io.

 You can view the live version of the site [here](https://mehdi-merkachi.dev).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.